 Go With the Flow

 Make sure you are comfortable with conditions, and float at your own risk.
 The Slate River is snow-melt driven; peak flows can lead to dangerous conditions, and by mid-late summer, the water level becomes too low to float, making for an unenjoyable experience.
 It is your responsibility to check conditions before heading out.
 It’s suggested to talk to local shop and outfitter personnel about the current conditions.
+Click here for more information on the Slate River and its current flow levels.

 No Lifeguard on Duty!